RobotGuide/RobotGuideProject/RobotGuideServer/README.md

 ## Product

 The RobotGuideServer project was the first version of the Server application.
-But has been deprecated and finally abandoned, as C++ become a better choice.
-Because C++ offered the right features which C# didn't gave.
+But has been deprecated and finally abandoned, as C++ has become a better choice.
+This is because C++ offered the right features which C# didn't have.
 We moved to the now called "servercpp" project.

+Note: The current state of this project is corrupted and thus not runnable.

 ## Functionality